-We have invited you to take part because your child has had surgery for a brain tumour.
+We have invited you to take part because you have had surgery for your brain tumour.
 Your experiences are really important.
-We want to know what was important to you and your child after their operation, and what impact it has had on your child and family's life.
+We want to know what was important to you after your operation, and what impact it has had on your life.